Pogacar, Cavendish and every rider at this year’s Tour de France

 Lotto-Dstny: Victor Campenaerts, Jasper De Buyst, Pascal Ennkhoorn, Frederik Frison, Jacopo Guarnieri, Maxim Van Gils, Florian Vermeersch, Caleb Ewan.

-TotalEnergies: Maciej Bodnar, Daniel Oss, Pierre Latour, Edvald Boasson Hagen, Anthony Turgis, Alexis Vuillermoz, Peter Sagan.
+TotalEnergies: Peter Sagan, Daniel Oss, Edvald Boasson Hagen, Pierre Latour, Anthony Turgis, Mathieu Burgaudeau, Steff Cras, Valentin Ferron.

 Israel-Premier Tech: Guillaume Boivin, Simon Clarke, Hugo Houle, Krists Neilands, Nick Schultz, Corbin Strong, Dylan Teuns, Michael Woods.